lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 --- abstract

 This document defines the Static Context Header Compression (SCHC) framework, which provides both header compression and fragmentation functionalities.
-SCHC has been tailored for Low Power Wide Area Networks (LPWAN).
+SCHC has been designed for Low Power Wide Area Networks (LPWAN).

-SCHC compression is based on a common static context stored in both the LPWAN devices and the network side.
+SCHC compression is based on a common static context stored in both the LPWAN device and the network side.
 This document defines a header compression mechanism and its application to compress IPv6/UDP headers.

 This document also specifies a fragmentation and reassembly mechanism that is used to support the IPv6 MTU requirement over the LPWAN technologies.
-Fragmentation is needed for IPv6 datagrams that, after SCHC compression or when such compression was not possible, still exceed the layer two maximum payload size.
+Fragmentation is needed for IPv6 datagrams that, after SCHC compression or when such compression was not possible, still exceed the layer-2 maximum payload size.

 The SCHC header compression and fragmentation mechanisms are independent of the specific LPWAN technology over which they are used.
-Note that this document defines generic functionalities and advisedly offers flexibility with regard to parameter settings and mechanism choices.
-Such settings and choices are expected to be made in other technology-specific documents.
+This document defines generic functionalities and offers flexibility with regard to parameter settings and mechanism choices.
+Technology-specific settings and choices are expected to be made in other documents.

 --- middle

 # Introduction {#Introduction}

 This document defines the Static Context Header Compression (SCHC) framework, which provides both header compression and fragmentation functionalities.
-SCHC has been tailored for Low Power Wide Area Networks (LPWAN).
+SCHC has been designed for Low Power Wide Area Networks (LPWAN).

-Header compression is needed to efficiently bring Internet connectivity to the node within an LPWAN network.
+Header compression is needed for efficient Internet connectivity to the node within an LPWAN network.
 Some LPWAN networks properties can be exploited to get an efficient header compression:

-* The network topology is star-oriented, which means that all packets follow the same path.
-For the needs of this document, the architecture can simply be described as Devices (Dev) exchanging information with LPWAN Application Servers (App) through Network Gateways (NGW).
+* The network topology is star-oriented, which means that all packets between the same source-destination pair follow the same path.
+For the needs of this document, the architecture can simply be described as Devices (Dev) exchanging information with LPWAN Application Servers (App) through a Network Gateway (NGW).

 * Because devices embed built-in applications, the traffic flows to be compressed are known in advance.
 Indeed, new applications cannot be easily installed in LPWAN devices, as they would in computers or smartphones.

 The Static Context Header Compression (SCHC) is defined for this environment.
-SCHC uses a context, in which information about header fieds is stored.
+SCHC uses a context in which information about header fieds is stored.
 This context is static: the values of the header fields do not change over time.
 This avoids complex resynchronization mechanisms, that would be incompatible with LPWAN characteristics.
 In most cases, a small context identifier is enough to represent the full IPv6/UDP headers.
 The SCHC header compression mechanism is independent of the specific LPWAN technology over which it is used.

 LPWAN technologies impose some strict limitations on traffic.
-For instance, devices are sleeping most of the time and MAY receive data during short periods of time after transmission to preserve battery.
-LPWAN technologies are also characterized, among others, by a very reduced data unit and/or payload size (see {{RFC8376}}).
-However, some of these technologies do not provide fragmentation functionality, therefore the only option for them to support the IPv6 MTU requirement of 1280 bytes {{RFC8200}} is to use a fragmentation protocol at the adaptation layer, below IPv6.
+For instance, devices are sleeping most of the time and may receive data during short periods of time after transmission to preserve battery.
+LPWAN technologies are also characterized by a greatly reduced data unit and/or payload size (see {{RFC8376}}).
+However, some LPWAN technologies do not provide fragmentation functionality; to support the IPv6 MTU requirement of 1280 bytes {{RFC8200}}, they require a fragmentation protocol at the adaptation layer below IPv6.
-In response to this need, this document also defines a fragmentation/reassembly mechanism, which supports the IPv6 MTU requirement over LPWAN technologies.
-Such functionality has been designed under the assumption that there is no out-of-sequence delivery of data units between the entity performing fragmentation and the entity performing reassembly.
+Accordingly, this document defines a fragmentation/reassembly mechanism for LPWAN technologies to supports the IPv6 MTU.
+The mechanism has been designed under the assumption that there is no out-of-sequence delivery of data units between the entity performing fragmentation and the entity performing reassembly.

-Note that this document defines generic functionality and purposefully offers flexibility with regard to parameter settings and mechanism choices.
-Such settings and choices are expected to be made in other, technology-specific documents.
+This document defines generic functionality and offers flexibility with regard to parameter settings and mechanism choices.
+Technology-specific settings and choices are expected to be made in other documents.

 # Requirements Notation